o-Senpai-o/Natural-Language-Processing/README.md

-# Natural-Language-Processing
+# natural-Language-Processing
-Repo for everything natural language processing
+everything related to NLP